-Vace Extension Research
+Year Exte nsion Re search

-Year 1862 1890 1862 1890
+rear 1862 1890 1862 1890

-2009 0.0 0.0 15.0 0.0

 2010 0.0 0.0 15.0 0.0

 2011 0.0 0.0 15.0 0.0

 2012 0.0 0.0 15.0 0.0

 2013 0.0 0.0 15.0 0.0

+2014 0.0 0.0 15.0 0.0

-Specific activities and outputs vary across a wide range from molecular level inquiry to field and lab based studies related to postharvest handling, storage, and processing of horticultural crops.
-These activities will include: basic research which focuses on the application of molecular biology, genomics, genetics and biochemistry, related to the biological, chemical, and physiological mechanisms that explain postharvest phenomena in horticultural crops, studies directed at the identification of CA storage regimes for apples and other fruits, investigation of flavor chemistry in apples, studies of the post-harvest/processing quality component of potato clones in the Tri-State Variety trials, research to identify factors that affect potato processing quality, research directed toward the identification of strategies for storage of seed potatoes, research focused on the mechanical harvest and subsequent handling and storage requirements in asparagus, studies which address the use of microwave-vacuum drying technology for fruits and vegetables, studies which focus on lenticel breakdown and fruit finish in apples, and research which focuses on crop management factors that affect postharvest fruit and vegetable quality.
+Specific activities and outputs vary across a wide range from molecular level inquiry to field and lab based studies related to post harvest handling, storage, and processing of horticultural crops.
+These activities will include: basic research which focuses on the application of molecular biology, genomics, genetics and biochemistry, related to the biological, chemical, and physiological mechanisms that explain post harvest phenomena in horticultural crops, studies directed at the identification of CA storage regimes for apples and other fruits, investigation of flavor chemistry in apples, studies of the post-harvest/processing quality component of potato clones in the Tri-State Variety trials, research to identify factors that affect potato processing quality, research directed toward the identification of strategies for storage of seed potatoes, research focused on the mechanical harvest and subsequent handling and storage requirements in asparagus, studies which address the use of microwave-vacuum drying technology for fruits and vegetables, studies which focus on lenticel breakdown and fruit finish in apples, and research which focuses on crop management factors that affect post harvest fruit and vegetable quality.
 The outputs of these activities will include: patents, plant variety releases, scientific journal articles, conference publications and presentations, poster presentations, field day presentations, web sites, and knowledge about production and management practices that is passed along to users in other informal settings.